sircam191/StickyBot/README.md

 **Add StickyBot to your server [here](https://top.gg/bot/628400349979344919).**

+*(NOTE: Not all source code is up-to-date of what is running on the live server for StickyBot.
+Some files have also been modified for privacy and security reasons.)*

 ## Self-Hosting

 This bot is **not** made to be self-hosted, it is on GitHub for transparency purposes.